 CBSE Class 9 Maths Linear Equations in Two Variables Notes:-Download PDF Here

 Get the complete notes on linear equations in two variables Class 9 here.
 In this article, you are going to study the basics of linear equations involving one variable, two variables, and so on.
 Also, learn how to graph linear equations and how to find the solutions for linear equations in detail.

 Linear equation in one variable

-When an equation has only one variable of degree one, then that equation is known as linear equation in one variable.
+When an equation has only one variable of degree one, that equation is known as linear equation in one variable.

 - Standard form: ax+b=0, where a and b ϵ R & a ≠ 0

 - Examples of linear equations in one variable are :

 – 3x-9 = 0